paezha/University-AI-Panel/README.md

 </div>

 [^1]: Karl Marx wrote about a “spectre…haunting Europe–the spectre of
-    communism”; in this case, GenAI is the shade of a very different spectre, that of unregulated surveillance capitalism.
+    communism”; GenAI looks awfully like the shade of the spectre of unregulated surveillance capitalism.

+[^2]: “Efficiencies”, to be clear, is the day’s euphemism for cutting
+    costs (O’Connell 2012, 64).

+[^3]: Ethical concerns for the most part have had to do with policing
+    academic dishonesty among students

+[^4]: There was no evidence that cheating had happened.

+[^5]: Between 2000-2020, Ontario had the lowest spending on
+    post-secondary education of all provinces in Canada, relative to its share of spending (CAUT 2024).
+Public funding of universities in Ontario as percent of revenue fell from 45.6% in 2001/2 to 35.5% in 2019/20 (Canada} 2022).
+It is little wonder that universities are seeking “efficiencies”

-[^2]: Curiously, Allerin is not identified as an artificial intelligence
+[^6]: Curiously, Allerin is not identified as an artificial intelligence
     company in Joshi (2022) but only in the much later article by Garsten (2024).

-[^3]: Rhett Power is a motivational speaker and executive coach
+[^7]: Rhett Power is a motivational speaker and executive coach

+[^8]: Probably to work on something else, and not for the university,
+    hence leading to “efficiencies”

+[^9]: A task of dubious legality, and clearly a way to cheat students of
+    a learning experience

+[^10]: In my 20+ years of experience as an educator, writing syllabi has
+    been essential to understand my own courses; automating the task is another way of cheapening the quality of the learning experience for students

-[^4]: Anthony Hié is Chief Innovation and Digital officer at
+[^11]: Anthony Hié is Chief Innovation and Digital officer at
     [Excelia](https://www.excelia-group.com/about-excelia/our-schools/excelia-business-school).
     Writing in 2022, Mr. Hié predicted that the metaverse would be a [revolution in higher